nmshd/documentation/_includes/scenarios/integrate/updating-identityattributes-of-yourself.md

 ### On Success

-- If the `attributeId` belongs to a private [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) (RepositoryAttribute), a list of all versions of this RepositoryAttribute will be returned.
+- If the `attributeId` belongs to a private [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) without `shareInfo`, a list of all versions of this private IdentityAttribute will be returned.
 - If the `attributeId` belongs to an own shared IdentityAttribute, a list of all versions of that Attribute shared with the same peer will be returned.
 - If the `attributeId` belongs to a peer shared IdentityAttribute, a list of all versions of that Attribute received from the peer will be returned.
 - If the `attributeId` belongs to a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute), a list of all versions of that RelationshipAttribute will be returned.